Septien/6.00.1x/README.md

-Repository created for the programms required for the edx Course 6.00.1x "Introduction to Computer Science and Programming using Python".
+Problem set 3.

-It will store a branch for each of the problems sets.
-The commits will have the information regarding to the problem added or solved, so you can checkout each one.
+For this problem, you will implement a variation of the classic wordgame Hangman.

-This file will change within each branch, containing the descriptions of the problems to be solved.
+In this problem, the second player will always be the computer, who will be picking a word at random.